-The first time someone uses a drug, it will create a feeling of euphoria or intense pleasure.
-This will activate the ‘reward’ circuitry in their brain and release dopamine, a chemical which sends a message to their brain that whatever is causing the pleasure is good.
+The first time someone uses a drug, it creates a feeling of euphoria or intense pleasure.
+This activates the ‘reward’ circuitry in their brain and release dopamine, a chemical which sends a message to their brain that whatever is causing the pleasure is good.

-This will in turn drive that person to seek out the drug again.
-However, the more often they use that drug, the more their brain will begin to change.
-Their neurons will sense that there is more than enough dopamine production and their body will then make less dopamine or reduce its number of dopamine receptors.
-The result is a weakening of the dopamine’s ability to activate the circuits that cause pleasure, causing that person to feel flat, lifeless or depressed without the drug.
+The more often someone uses that drug, the more their brain will begin to change.
+Their neurons will sense that there is more than enough dopamine production and their body will then make less dopamine naturally or reduce its number of dopamine receptors.
+The result is that the dopamine’s ability to activate the circuits that cause pleasure becomes reduced, and the person feels flat or depressed without the drug.
 Repeated drug use has also been shown to alter the brain in ways that changes someone's memory and how they make decisions, all of which makes it more likely that they will take the drug again.
 Someone who is addicted will also build up tolerance to the drug, which means they need to take more and more of it to feel its effects.

 Once you are ready for professional help, your doctor is a very good place to start.
 They can discuss your problems with you and get you into treatment.
 They may offer you treatment at the practice or refer you to your local drug service.
 If you're not comfortable talking to your GP, you can approach your local drug treatment service yourself.
 If you’re based in the UK, you can visit the Frank website to find local drug treatment services.